Callicarpa shikokiana

-Callicarpa shikokiana, commonly called Shikoku beautyberry or China beautyberry, is a plant species in the Lamiaceae and is native to China.
+Callicarpa shikokiana, commonly called Shikoku beautyberry or China beautyberry, is a plant species in the Lamiaceae family.
+It is native to Japan.
 It is a shrub with pink flowers in summer and purple fruit in the fall.
 The berry-like fruit is a drupe.
 It is cultivated in home gardens and national parks as an ornamental plant.
 The leaves turn yellow in the fall.